 The Estate and Facilities Department manages estate maintenance and tenancy contracts at Parliament House.
 It is responsible for ensuring the operational efficiency of building services that support parliamentary businesses.
 It undertakes and implements improvement or project works such as the upgrading and modification of existing space.
 It is the coordinating Department in helping to drive Parliament's Environmental Sustainability, and energy and water conservation measures.

-Education and Publicity Department
+Communications and Engagement Department

 The Staff and Librarians in the Library/Research Department develop reference materials, provide lending services and disseminate reference information to Members of Parliament (MPs), their Legislative Assistants and Secretariat staff.